Skip to Content

 2. Any individual who witnesses a minor in imminent danger or a crime against a minor in progress should immediately call 911.

-3. A report must be made within 48 hours of the initial suspicion of abuse or neglect of a minor to:
+3. A report must be made within 48 hours of the initial suspicion of abuse or neglect of a minor to the following, depending on the type of suspected abuse:

 4. A person making a report shall include, if known: